Logo

 Rolling CVaR & CVaG (5% Tail)

-CVaR (Conditional Value at Risk, also called Expected Shortfall) is the average loss on the worst 5% of days within each rolling window — it goes beyond VaR by showing how bad the bad days actually are.
-CVaG (Conditional Value at Gain) is the mirror image: the average gain on the best 5% of days.
+CVaR (Conditional Value at Risk, also called Expected Shortfall) is the average loss on the worst N% of days within each rolling window — it goes beyond VaR by showing how bad the bad days actually are.
+CVaG (Conditional Value at Gain) is the mirror image: the average gain on the best N% of days.
 The blue "Spread" line shows CVaG − |CVaR| — when it's above zero, the portfolio's best days are larger than its worst days (positive tail asymmetry).
 When it dips below zero, losses on bad days are dominating gains on good days.
+Drag the tail-threshold slider to sweep N from 1% (extreme tails, small sample) to 10% (moderate tails, dense sample).

 Rolling Skewness & Kurtosis